ishanyatripathi/S.W.I.P.E/README.md

-Swipe-File-Transfer is a Python-based application that enables users to send files over a network using hand swipe gestures detected via a webcam or through an HTTP file server.
+Swipe File Transfer is a Python-based application that enables users to send files over a network using hand swipe gestures detected via a webcam or through an HTTP file server.
 It leverages OpenCV, MediaPipe, and Socket Programming for gesture-based transfer and also provides an HTTP-based file-sharing option.

 🔹 Features